prashkn/seam-carving-computational-photography/ProjectProposal.md

 4. Creating the website

 We plan to do all of these parts together, with a split of ownership over these 4 parts.
 So, Prashant will take ownership over part 2 and part 4, while Trisha will take ownership over part 1 and part 3.
 As mentioned before, we will still help each other on all parts, as we are both genuinely interested in this algorithm and developing/applying it.

+Edit:

+- We removed the website aspect of this project after our proposal was made.
+We did this because we were able to make our jupyter notebook interactive enough, and wanted to focus our time on the actual seam carving algorithm rather than the UI.
+We got this approved: https://campuswire.com/c/G59BF2AA8/feed/620